-On June 24, 2015, in response to national pressure, Alabama removed the Confederate flag from the capitol grounds.
-Although an 88-foot-tall Confederate monument remains there - just one of 59 Confederate markers in the state capital - hundreds of white Alabamians gathered in Montgomery on June 27 to protest the flag's removal, alleging cultural genocide and holding signs proclaiming that "Southern Lives Matter."
+The bill's sponsor, Republican Senator Gerald Allen, first introduced legislation to shield Confederate memorials after Alabama removed the Confederate flag from the capitol grounds in 2015, following the killings of African American worshippers in a Charleston church by a young white man who embraced Confederate iconography.
+Although an 88-foot-tall Confederate monument remains there — one of 59 Confederate markers in the state capital — hundreds of white Alabamians gathered in Montgomery to protest the flag's removal, alleging cultural genocide and holding signs proclaiming that "Southern Lives Matter."
 Across the South, some 132 Confederate rallies took place within six weeks of the Charleston shooting, including a Ku Klux Klan rally at the South Carolina statehouse demanding the flag's return.

 Also in 2015, Birmingham's park board approved a resolution to remove a 52-foot-tall Confederate monument in a downtown park.
 The new law empowers the Attorney General to fine local governments that control the public property on which these monuments are located $25,000 for each violation of the statute.